TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 Think of it like buying a suit -- you probably don't care where the thread was sourced, which hands pulled the loom, which companies shipped the fabric, how the lining is mated to the jacket, what sorts of buttons are on there... you trust the tailor to have figured all that out and you just want to be able to buy the nice looking grey one in size 42 regular.
 Rails is your Ruby tailor.

 As you saw in the introduction:
 >Why Rails?
 Why not.
 There are dozens of possible technologies out there to choose from and, frankly, they do pretty much the same things.
 Rails is attractive because it's a relatively straightforward and very well documented framework that's used by tons of great startups and tech companies today and it has a very strong community of developers and students who support it.
-It lets you put up a functioning website in hours not days or weeks.
+It lets you put up a functioning website in hrs not days or weeks.
 The "in" tech will probably be something completely different in a few years, as it always is, but Rails presents a great platform on which to build the skills you need to carry you to that next phase.

 Because Rails has made a lot of decisions for you, you can work incredibly fast.
 You can have a website up on the internet (though it won't look like much) within a couple minutes.
 The very first time you generate a new project, everything is in place so you just have to fire up your local server (by typing simply `$ rails s`) and you'll already see the Rails welcome page up there.
 Then it's just a matter of plugging in all the pieces you actually need to make your rich web application run.
 It also means that you can start immediately making small changes and seeing how they affect your application where before you would have had to build a ton of infrastructure and write lots of code before seeing a single thing change live.
 Rails makes your life a whole lot easier!